-MX Linux is an impressive Linux distro with Xfce desktop environment as the default.
-It is lightning fast, stable and yet still offers modern versions of the software you might expect from other Linux distros.
+MX Linux is an impressive Linux distro with an Xfce desktop environment as the default.
+It is lightning fast, stable, and yet still offers modern software versions you might expect from other Linux distros.

 MX Linux is gaining a lot of traction.
 The number of people using it has grown significantly in the last couple of years.
 So what’s leading to this kind of growth?

-One of the biggest reasons that MX Linux is doing so well is because they have a very close-knit community.
+One of the biggest reasons MX Linux is doing so well is because they have a very close-knit community.
 In addition, this distro provides great documentation.
-It’s very easy for people to contribute and get involved.
+As a result, it’s effortless for people to contribute and get involved.

 About MX Linux

-The distro is strongly focused on the excellent hardware recognition and a visually appealing out-of-box experience.
+The distro is strongly focused on excellent hardware recognition and a visually appealing out-of-box experience.

 The History of MX Linux